djndl1/CSNotes/corejava1.md

 `""` is an empty string while a String variable can hold a special value `null`.

 `.length()`, `.charAt()` operate by code units. `.codePointCount()`, `codePointAt()` by code points.

+String buffers support mutable strings. `StringBuffer` is a thread-safe, mutable sequence of character.
+It is like a string but can be modified.
+The principal operations on a StringBuffer` are `append` and `insert`, which are overloaded so as to accept data of any type.

 ## Statements that break control flow